leitro/handwrittenDigitSequenceRec/README.md

 ## Structure:

-It is a handwriting digits sequence recognition system.
-The datasets are digit sequences and labels which are based on MNIST datasets, and you can set the length of the training and testing sequence data by giving N_DIGITS_TR and N_DIGITS_TE the specific values in **handwrittenSequenceCTC.py**.
+It is a handwritten digits sequence recognition system.
+The datasets used are digits sequences and labels which are based on MNIST datasets, and you can set the length of the training and testing sequence data by giving N_DIGITS_TR and N_DIGITS_TE the specific values in **handwrittenSequenceCTC.py**.

-The CNN is used to extract high level features of the datasets, and LSTM is used to build the sequence to sequence model, and CTC is used as the loss function.
+A CNN is used to extract high level features from the datasets, LSTM is used to build the sequence to sequence model, and CTC is used as the loss function.

 ## Visualize Prediction Result Before CTC: